vishal1303/Programmable-Dataplane/examples/mac_forwarding/README.md

 # MAC Forwarding

 In this example we implement packet forwarding in P4 based on destination mac address.
+The default forwarding action is broadcast.
+The forwarding logic is implemented in `mac_forwarding.p4`.

+## Hosts

-The hosts can either be mininet hosts or virtual machines (VMs).
-Below is the network topology used in this example:
+The hosts in the network can either be mininet hosts (which are simply different linux namespaces) or they can be VMs.
+Below is the network topology used in this example comprising 4 VMs.
+Note that if we use the mininet hosts instead of VMs, we don't need the linux bridges, and the hosts are directly connected to the switches.

 ![pod-topo](https://github.com/vishal1303/Programmable-Dataplane/blob/master/examples/mac_forwarding/pod-topo/pod-topo.png)